Godzilla (2014 film): Writing

 In July 2013, Edwards confirmed an origin story for the film.
 He also confirmed that Godzilla would be an antihero rather than a villain or a hero.
 He also discussed the themes incorporated into the film, stating "Godzilla is definitely a representation of the wrath of nature.
 We've taken it very seriously and the theme is man versus nature and Godzilla is certainly the nature side of it.
 You can't win that fight.
 Nature's always going to win and that's what the subtext of our movie is about.
 He's the punishment we deserve".
 Actress Elizabeth Olsen discussed how the film returns to the roots of the original Godzilla film and its themes as well, stating, "There's a strong theme about the importance of family in it as well as the theme of trying to control nature and how that backfires in the end."

 Actor Bryan Cranston praised Edwards' vision, tone, and pitch for the film and titular character.
 In an interview with Canada's Entertainment Tonight, he compared Edwards' approach similar to Steven Spielberg's style in Jaws where the film does not immediately show the beast but rather build up to its appearance while still delivering an eerie and terrifying off-screen presence.

-In licensing Godzilla to Legendary, Toho set down some specific conditions: that Godzilla is born of a nuclear incident and it be set in Japan.
+In licensing Godzilla to Legendary, Toho set down some specific conditions: that Godzilla is born of a nuclear incident and that it is set in Japan.
 The film has a title montage set in 1954, and then moves forward to 1999 and deals with a mysterious disaster at a fictional Japanese nuclear power plant named Janjira.
 Legendary rejected an origin story where a Godzilla carcass would be found entombed in Siberia.
 The idea was rejected after the production learned that Man of Steel had a potentially similar scene.
 The US Army reviewed the script, suggesting corrections for accuracy.
 In return for production assistance, it required deleting a reference to the atomic bombings of Hiroshima and Nagasaki.
 Tony Gilroy contributed some additional uncredited rewrites to the script.